Air Force vs. Florida Atlantic NCAA Football Odds, Plays and Insights | September 25, 2021

 Florida Atlantic Stats and Trends

-- This year, the Owls won ATS in their only game as an underdog of 4.5 points or more.
+- The Owls covered the spread in their only game when underdogs by 4 points or more.

 - Florida Atlantic's games this year have hit the over on one of three set point totals (33.3%).

-- Florida Atlantic is 1-0-1 against the spread and 2-0 overall in games when it records more than 22.0 points.
+- When Florida Atlantic scores more than 22.0 points, it is 1-0-1 against the spread and 2-0 overall.

-- In games that Florida Atlantic piles up over 327.7 yards, the team is 2-0-1 against the spread and 2-1 overall.
+- In games that Florida Atlantic picks up more than 327.7 yards, the team is 2-0-1 against the spread and 2-1 overall.

-- The Owls have turned the ball over two more times (5 total) than the Falcons have forced a turnover (3) this season.
+- The Owls have turned the ball over five times this season, two more turnovers than the Falcons have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.